satishgunjal/satishgunjal.github.io/_posts/ml_intro_and_learning_plan/2020-05-01-Machine_Learning_Introduction_And_Learning_Plan.md

 Since scikit-learn library has all the machine learning algorithms implemented it is very tempting to just start using it.
 But if you are beginner, I will strongly advise you to follow above plan so that you will learn inner workings of every algorithm and it may make huge difference in long run.

-Without further dew lets start with it...
+Without further ado lets start with it...

 ![fresh_start.png](https://github.com/satishgunjal/images/blob/master/fresh_start2.png?raw=true)